scverse/pertpy/docs/usage/usage.md

 MetaData provides tooling to fetch and add more metadata to perturbations by querying a couple of databases.

+CellLineMetaData aims to retrieve various types of information related to cell lines, including cell line annotation, bulk RNA and protein expression data.

+Available databases for cell line metadata:
+- The Cancer Dependency Map Project at Broad
+- The Cancer Dependency Map Project at Sanger

 ```{eval-rst}
 .. currentmodule:: pertpy
 ```